 Padkos – This is “road trip food” and can include any kind of snacky thing you’d bring with you on a road trip.
 They tend to be on the more healthy side, like dried fruits and meats like apricots, biltong, and droëwors.
 But I’ve also seen a few that were sugar bombs like Jelly Tots or Koeksisters.
 Pictured below is a bag a biltong, perfect for a road trip.

 Barakat – This is a take-away, or as we call it in America, a doggie bag.
-There is an Afrikaans tradition of spreading blessings by cooking way more than enough food for a group or family gathering so that there is some left over for everyone to take away.
+There is a Malay tradition of spreading blessings by cooking way more than enough food for a group or family gathering so that there is some left over for everyone to take away.

 Koeksisters – This is pronounced like “cook sisters” and is a syrupy, almost candy-like fried doughnut that’s typically twisted into the shape of a knot or spiraled twist.
 It’s texture is usually hard and the flavor is really sweet and sugary.
 Sometimes, they might be slightly flavored with a bit of vanilla or orange rind.
 The name actually derives from the Dutch word for cookie, and is a popular Afrikaans treat.

 Koesisters – Not to be confused with koeksisters above, this one is the Cape Malay version and the name is awfully close in pronunciation.
 This one is also a fried doughnut, but is more cake-like, is slightly less sweet, and is coated in shredded coconut.
 It’s dipped in syrup too, but the syrup tends to coat it rather than soaking through the dough, avoiding that hard candy-like texture of koeksisters.
 This Malay version is baked with spices like cinnamon and cardamom and is the perfect fall treat with a cup of rooibos tea.